Comprehensive Plan GMA Compliance

 -Madelyn Nelson, Assistant Planner

 • Share I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
 I tried two different browsers and neither would allow me to proceed.
 Please advise.
 Thanks on Facebook Share I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
 I tried two different browsers and neither would allow me to proceed.
 Please advise.
-Thanks on Twitter Share I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
+Thanks on X (formerly Twitter) Share I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
 I tried two different browsers and neither would allow me to proceed.
 Please advise.
 Thanks on Linkedin Email I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
 I tried two different browsers and neither would allow me to proceed.
 Please advise.
 Thanks link

 I would like to watch the recording of the Growth Management Information Session, but when I click on the link provided in the recent email from the city my browser refuses to access the site due to security issues.
 I tried two different browsers and neither would allow me to proceed.
 Please advise.
 Thanks

-SteveSchack asked 23 days ago
+SteveSchack asked 4 months ago

 The video can be accessed via the recent Let's Talk post Community Information Session - Recording and Slides or through the City Council Community Information Session on GMHB Order webpage.